freekholvoet/MultiviewSpatialEmbeddings/README.md

 In this repository, we provide the code and the trained models as described in our paper:

 > Holvoet, F., Blier-Wong, C., & Antonio, K. (2025).
-A multi-view contrastive learning framework for spatial embeddings in risk modeling. *arXiv preprint arXiv:XXXX.XXXXX*.
+A multi-view contrastive learning framework for spatial embeddings in risk modeling. *arXiv preprint arXiv:2511.17954*.

-Paper is available as pre-print via Arxiv: **[arXiv preprint arXiv:XXXX.XXXXX](https://arxiv.com)**
+Paper is available as pre-print via Arxiv: **[arXiv preprint arXiv:2511.17954]([https://arxiv.com](https://arxiv.org/abs/2511.17954))**

 ## Contents